EtymoIO/EvolvingGraphs.jl/doc/algorithms.rst

 Katz Centrality
 ----------------

-This is the generalization of the Katz centrality on static network on a dynamic setting.
+This is the generalization of the static graph case Katz centrality.

 .. function:: katz_centrality(g [, alpha = 0.3])